-If you hold real estate (such as residential rental properties or commercial buildings) in a partnership or limited liability corporation, please refer to the discussion of the specific reporting requirements ofsuch ${\rm ''Ownership}$ companies under the heading Partnerships, Interests in Privately-Held Corporations, and Other Business Entities" on page 20 of this booklet.
+If you hold real estate (such as residential rental properties or commercial buildings) in a limited partnership or limited liability corporation, please refer to the discussion of the specific reporting requirements of such companies under the heading "Ownership Interests in Privately-Held Partnerships, Corporations, and Other Business Entities" on page 19 of this guide.

-For examples of how to report interests in real estate, refer to the sample FD Statement beginning at page SF-1 for the Form A and SF-20 for the Form B.
+For examples of how to report interests in real estate, refer to the sample FD Statement beginning at page SF-1 for Form A and SF-15 for Form B.